eBay/skin/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I verify all changes are within scope of the linked issue

 <!-- For CSS changes -->
-- [ ] I tested the local build is working and all CSS files under dist folder were re-generated
+- [ ] I regenerated all CSS files under dist folder
 - [ ] I tested the UI in all supported browsers
 - [ ] I tested the UI in dark mode and RTL mode
 - [ ] I added/updated/removed Storybook coverage as appropriate